-- Parents must notify the office of an absence by 8:30 AM of the day the student is absent. - A student who is in attendance for at least four hours of a school day is considered present for the day and is not assessed an absence. - Students who are absent, tardy, or leave early may not participate in that day's extracurricular activities including athletic games, competitions, or practices.
+- Parents must notify the office of an absence by 8:30 AM of the day the student is absent. - If a child arrives after 10 am it is half-day absence. - Students who are absent, or leave early may not participate in that day's extracurricular activities including athletic games, competitions, or practices.
 Students who are absent on Fridays may not participate in extracurricular activities that weekend.